Pre-visit information for outdoor events

 - you or any member of your household are self-isolating or in quarantine, or if you or a household member has been in direct contact with someone diagnosed with COVID-19 or who is currently self-isolating.

-Each Division is implementing tailored measures for their individual meetings if they are able to go ahead, but please be aware of the following general guidelines:
+Each Division has implemented tailored measures for their meetings, but please be aware of the following general safety principles:

 - Members must register to attend beforehand and should not arrive unannounced on the day.

 - Car sharing (unless by members of the same household) and use of indoor unventilated spaces should be avoided if possible.